All Woman

 DEAR MRS MACAULAY, My babymother registered our son in basic school under her name, and I only found out when I went to collect his report recently.
 When I asked her what happened, she said the child wasn’t mine, and she plans to make changes on his birth certificate soon.
 After his birth four years ago, I signed all the documents that I was told to sign, and I have been doing everything as his father.
 Can she do this?
 I am devastated, as this is my first child.

 What is wrong with this mother that she could act in such an atrocious, unfeeling, disrespectful and untrustworthy manner after clearly misleading you for over four years?
-She must have known that you were not the father from the beginning, and she clearly is very adept at manipulating a lie because you believed her!
+She must have known that you were not the father from the beginning when she became pregnant.

-She would have to go and make an application in the Family Court of your parish, and convince the court that she is now speaking the truth and confess to her earlier lie.
-The court would require strict proof about which of her assertions of the paternity of her son is in fact the truth, and then that it would be in the best interests of her son that his birth records should be changed.
+She would have to go and make an application in the Family Court of your parish and convince the court that she is now speaking the truth and confess to her earlier lie.
+The court would require strict proof about which of her assertions of the paternity of her son is in fact the truth, and then, that it would be in the best interests of her son that his birth records should be changed.

-My advice to you is that you should go to the Family Court and see the clerk who is responsible for assisting applicants.
-You should have the clerk help you to apply for a declaration of paternity — this will mean that a DNA test will have to be done, and if you know who she is now saying the father is, this may be sufficient for a judge to order a DNA test for him also.
-Any changes of your son’s birth certificate, if being done legally, can only be done by a court order, so either she, the ‘other man’, or you, must apply to the court for a declaration of paternity.
-I feel very strongly that such an application should be made by you.
+As I have made clear, any changes of your son’s birth certificate, if being done legally, can only be done by a court order, so either she, the other man, or you, must apply to the court for a declaration of paternity, and I feel very strongly that such an applicant should be made by you.

-So please either go to the Family Court for your parish and have your application done, or obtain the services of an attorney-at-law to act for you and have it done as quickly as possible.
+So please either go to the Family Court for your parish and have your application for a declaration of your paternity done or obtain the services of an attorney-at-law to act for you and have it done as quickly as possible.
 Neither your son nor you ought to be left in this situation any longer.
+Your son cannot do anything about it, but you can and must, because the only way what his mother said can be undone is for the matter to be determined by a court order.

 Margarette May Macaulay is an attorney-at-law, Supreme Court mediator, notary public, and women’s and children’s rights advocate.
 Send questions via e-mail to allwoman@jamaicaobserver.com.
 All responses are published.
 Mrs Macaulay cannot provide private, personal responses.